>AFFILIATE DISCLOSURE: As an Amazon Associate I earn from qualifying purchases. As an eBay affiliate I earn from qualifying purchases.

 That’s quite dismal, and thus why I have since retired the 3K from my recommendations.

-With the BTR5, you’ll have plenty of headroom and won’t have to worry about maxing out with 99% of headphones.
+With the BTR5, you’ll have plenty of headroom and won’t have to worry about maxing and relaxing with 99% of headphones.

 The other thing you’ll notice is that the BTR5 is a bit heavier than the 3K and also larger in length, width, and height.